 While many tours center around the great-tasting wines and cascading vineyards characteristic of the region, a slew of visitors flock to Lodi, California, for another beverage entirely—A&W Root Beer®.
-Not only does Lodi hold the world record for the largest root beer float, but it's also where the 100th birthday celebration of A&W Root Beer® will be held in 2019.
+Did you know Lodi holds the world record for the largest root beer float?
+In conjunction with A&W's 80th Anniversary in 1999, the world's largest root beer float was created - 2562.5 gallons of root beer.
 So, let’s turn back the clock and learn how A&W’s beloved root beer sprang up right here in the wine-loving city of Lodi.

 A Man Named Roy Allen